Program Costs

 Only Master’s degree students are eligible for both federal financial aid funding and private loans.
 Certificate students may be eligible for private loans, while non-degree enrollment does not qualify for either.

-Program Tuition Estimate
+Program Cost Estimate

 • The tuition rate is the same for all courses, regardless of enrollment status (i.e., whether the credit is applied toward the master’s degree program, a certificate program, or in a non-degree seeking capacity).

-• Tuition rate is $750 per credit hour, plus University-assessed fees.
-The application fee is $35.
+• The UF application fee is $35.

 • UF M.S./Stetson M.B.A. joint program information on tuition, fees, and financial aid.